-PURPOSE: Introduction - no Council vote required1
+PURPOSE: Public Hearing - no Council vote required1

-Bill 21-20, Office of Animal Services, sponsored by Lead Sponsor Council President at the request of the County Executive, is scheduled to be introduced on April 14.
-A public hearing is tentatively scheduled for April 30 at 1:30 p.m.
+Bill 21-20, Office of Animal Services, sponsored by Lead Sponsor Council President at the request of the County Executive, was introduced on April 14.

 Bill 21-20 would remove the Division of Animal Service from the Police Department and transfer those duties to a new non-principal office in the Executive Branch called the Office of Animal Services.